JamilahKassem/Optimal-Multi-Target-Defense-Strategies/README.md

-Supplementary Material to: A Game-Theoretic Approach for Optimal Multi-Target Defense Strategies against Emerging Cyberattacks
+Supplementary Material to: A Game-Theoretic Approach for Optimal Multi-Target Defense Strategies in Programmable Networking
 ===

 ### Jamil Ahmad Kassem, Internet Interdisciplinary Institute (IN3) and Universitat Oberta de Catalunya (UOC)